World Literature and the Minor: Figuration, Circulation, Translation

 6-7 May 2021: conference

-The conference is organised by the KU Leuven English Literature Research Group in collaboration with the Translation Studies Research Unit.
+This conference is organized by the KU Leuven English Literature Research Group in collaboration with the Translation Studies Research Unit.